 Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

-Monri Payments d.o.o., Ulica grada Vukovara 269F, 10000 Zagreb, OIB: 82551932122 (hereinafter referred to as Monri), is committed to ensuring the accessibility of its digital content, products, and services to all users, including persons with disabilities, in accordance with the Act on Accessibility Requirements for Products and Services (“Official Gazette,” No. 89/2025; hereinafter referred to as the Act), which transposes Directive (EU) 2019/882 of the European Parliament and of the Council of 17 April 2019 on the accessibility requirements for products and services (OJ L 151, 7.6.2019, hereinafter referred to as the Directive).
+Monri Payments d.o.o., Ulica grada Vukovara 269F, 10000 Zagreb, OIB: 82551932122 (hereinafter: Monri), is committed to ensuring the accessibility of its digital content, products, and services to all users, including persons with disabilities, in accordance with the Act on Accessibility Requirements for Products and Services (Official Gazette No. 89/2025; hereinafter: the Act), which transposes Directive (EU) 2019/882 of the European Parliament and of the Council of 17 April 2019 on the accessibility requirements for products and services (OJ L 151, 7.6.2019; hereinafter: the Directive).

 Scope of the Statement